ccxt/ccxt/README.md

 The library is under [MIT license](https://github.com/kroitor/ccxt/blob/master/LICENSE.txt), that means it's absolutely free for any developer to build commercial and opensource software on top of it, but use it at your own risk with no warranties, as is.

-Developer team is open to collaboration and available for hiring and outsourcing.
-If you're interested in integrating this software into an existing project or in developing new opensource and commercial projects we welcome you to read our [Public Offer](#public-offer).

 ## Install

 The easiest way to install the ccxt library is to use builtin package managers: